 Environmental Data Science

-Environmental Data Science is comprised of Bioinformatics Services, Data Visualization, Methods Development and Comparative Toxicogenomics Database.
-Watch this short video for additional information:
+Environmental Data Science is comprised of Bioinformatics Services, Data Visualization, Methods Development, Data Management, and Comparative Toxicogenomics Database.

 Center members can access four bioinformaticians/biostatisticians (Drs.
 Reif, Wright, and Zhou and Mr. Jima) with expertise in EHS data generated from in silico, in vitro, in vivo, and populations.
 All five are co-located as resident BRC members, along with the BRC Computing Cluster system administrators.